-- a.
-President Hocheng said that the Fern Garden has the highest concentration of ferns in all Taiwan. - b.
+- Garden has the highest concentratio of ferns in all Taiwan. - b.
 President Hocheng (left) using a magnifying glass to examine fern spores. - c.
-Attaching sun-loving ferns to a tree.d.
-Engraved on the surrounding glass - wall are images of how fern leaves, sporangia, and spores look under a microscope.
+Attaching sun-loving ferns to a tree. - d.
+Engraved on the surrounding glass wall are images of how fern leaves, sporangia, and spores look under a microscope.